jameswassinger/Articles/MECM/Find All SCCM Collections That Use AD Security Groups Using PowerShell.md

+# Find All SCCM Collections That Use AD Security Groups Using PowerShell

 Does your organization use Active Directory Security Groups with SCCM collections?

 If you didn't already know, you can fill an SCCM collection by adding an AD Security Group to a membership rule.